 OSCAR supports these missions by upholding a Code of Conduct, a set of guidelines for how UMW students are to conduct themselves, and what conduct they should expect from one another.
 These guidelines, based on principles of student development, are intended to facilitate all students' learning and personal growth within the University and beyond, and to create a community of integrity.
 Students' success, ability to learn, and wellness should not be negatively impacted by the conduct of other students, or by their own conduct.
 Students whose actions are inconsistent with the Code of Conduct are held accountable through a fair and compassionate process in which education is a primary value.
 OSCAR upholds an environment in which personal growth is facilitated, citizenship is promoted, and sensitivity to others within the community is balanced against each student's need for personal expression.
-Related to their conduct, UMW students have both rights and responsibilities, and OSCAR assists students in understanding how those rights and responsibilities benefit all members of the UMW community, including themselves.
+Related to their conduct, UMW students have both rights and responsibilities benefit all members of the UMW community, including themselves.